 Backyard Chickens FAQ

-Effective August 1, 2015, the North Carolina Department of Agriculture and Consumer Services (NCDA) is requiring all poultry owners to register for a NCFarmID number.
+Effective Aug.
+1, 2015, the North Carolina Department of Agriculture and Consumer Services (NCDA) is requiring all poultry owners to register for a NCFarmID number.
 According to the NCDA, all poultry owners are required to register regardless of flock size.
-NCDA states that this measure is necessary to adequately prepare, manage, and control possible HPAI outbreaks.
+NCDA states that this measure is necessary to adequately prepare, manage and control possible HPAI outbreaks.